 There’s no denying that the soul has left our family.
-Where there once was love and laughter, there’s now grief and regret.
+Where there once was love and laughter, there’s now regret and grief around the holidays.
 It’s hard to face an average day without his steady presence.
 During the holidays, trying to carry on is heartbreaking.
 Our traditions will never feel the same.
 Why even try to recapture what is now lost?

 We must try, because we need a normal Thanksgiving—for my mother, for my family, and for myself.
 We need to feel him here with us.

-So we’ll try to call upon those lessons he taught us.
+So we’ll try to call upon those lessons he taught us as we’re coping with grief around the holidays.
 I’ll mix the masa like he showed me.
 My mom will bake the cornbread and supervise as I mix the stuffing.
 The ratios won’t be perfect, but we’ll get close.
 I’ll teach my daughter to make the buttermilk pie with dad’s handwritten recipe.
 My husband will prepare the turkey, an honor first bestowed upon him by my father years ago.
 We’ll even have the sweet potatoes my dad always insisted on, even though he personally hated them.

 Because it isn’t Thanksgiving without these things.
 And, despite all we lost, we still have so much to be thankful for.